 Suzuki took the development process very seriously and wanted to visit the locations where the courses and levels of his game would pass through.
 The film Cannonball Run is a pan-American road-race and Suzuki made plans to follow the same course and collect photographic, video and audio data along the way.
 However, he quickly realized there was a problem:

 "The film crosses America, so I made a plan to follow the same course and collect data as I went.
 But I realized, once I'd arranged everything, that the scenery along the course actually doesn't change very much so I revised my plan and decided to collect data in Europe instead..."

-There were four versions of the OutRun arcade cabinet, Deluxe and Standard moving models, an upright with a force-feedback wheel and a cockpit version without any movement.
+There are four versions of the OutRun Arcade cabinet: Deluxe and Standard moving models, an upright with a force-feedback wheel and a cockpit version without any movement.

-The early classic Arcade machine for OutRun, featured force-feedback.
-If the side of a wall was hit the player would get a slight jolt, but completely wipe out and reveal the mistake to everyone else present.
-The rumble brought a sense of immersion that other arcade games lacked at the time.
+The early classic Arcade machine for OutRun features force-feedback.
+If the side of a wall is hit the player would get a slight jolt, but completely wipe out and reveal the mistake to everyone else present.
+The rumble brought a sense of immersion that most other Arcade games lacked at the time.

-OutRun also featured a unique way to play through the game.
-At the end of each area (or checkpoint) the road would fork left and right.
-The way the player chose to go would decide if the next track is more difficult or less difficult.
-Some areas and paths were much more difficult than others, so it is best to choose wisely.
+OutRun also features a unique way to play through the game.
+At the end of each area (or checkpoint) the road forks left and right.
+The way the player chooses to go decides if the next track is more difficult or less difficult.
+Some areas and paths are much more difficult than others, so it is best to choose wisely.
 Each path features different endings, most of which are often humorous.